GluuFederation/gluu-docker/examples/multi-hosts/README.md

 ### 2 - Prepare cluster-wide configuration

 Cluster-wide configurations are saved into Consul KV storage.
-All Gluu containers pull these config to self-configure themselves.
+All Gluu containers pull these to self-configure themselves.

 Run the following command to prepare the configuration:

     ./config.sh

-If there's no configuration saved in Consul KV, the script will ask user whether to import configuration from backup file or generating new ones (we only need to input required parameters and the configuration will be generated, saved to Consul, and export them to local file for backup purpose).
+If there's no configuration saved in Consul KV, the script will ask the user whether to import configuration from a backup file or to generate new ones (we only need to input required parameters and the configuration will be generated, saved to Consul, and export them to local file for backup purpose).

 **NOTE:** this process may take some time, please wait until the process completed.